mckennapsean/dissertation/content/08-discuss.md

 ## Working in Design Teams {#sec:design-teams}

-Throughout our redesign project in [@sec:formulation], we worked closely as a design team composed of designers, a psychologist, and visualization experts.
+Throughout our redesign project in [@sec:formulation], we worked closely as a design team composed of designers, a psychologist, and visualization practitioners.
 Our different perspectives and experience led to a richer and more informed design process.
 When working together, we found that having common terms and definitions for design was critical in promoting effective and efficient communication among all members --- as such, we spent significant time and effort learning from each other to better understand, and speak in, each other's domain languages [@Kirby2013].
 This effort allowed us to synthesize the ideas and perspectives on the design process from several different fields in the design activity framework.
-Moreover, we coined these terms to help future visualization design teams with a common set of definitions and terminology that can be used for communicating specific aspects as well as an overview of their design process, as in the form of design timelines.
+Moreover, we coined the framework's terms to help future visualization design teams with a common set of definitions and terminology that can be used for communicating specific aspects as well as an overview of their design process, as in the form of design timelines.

 Working in design teams can provide its own set of challenges and obstacles.
 For